-Select the Paint Brush tool and Alt + Click on a colour in the highlights of your image.
+Select the Paint Brush tool and Alt + Click on a color in the highlights of your image.

-Start painting around the light source to colour blend and create some haze and light leaks.
-Experiment with different colours and brush sizes.
+Start painting around the light source to color blend and create some haze and light leaks.
+Experiment with different colors and brush sizes.

-Use Step 2 again for better colour blending in the shadows and highlights.
+Use Step 2 again for better color blending in the shadows and highlights.
 Just Alt + Double-click the new layer thumbnail.
 Just don’t drag the sliders as far.